Sampling Configuration Guide

 seed=12345 # Random seed for reproducibility

-The number of draws affects both accuracy and computational cost: - Too few draws (< 500) may not capture the posterior well - Too many draws (> 10000) may waste computation time
+- Too few draws (< 500) may not capture the posterior well

-If the effective sample size is much smaller than the number of draws, you might want to consider reparameterizing the model instead, to for instance remove posterior correlations.
+If the effective sample size is much smaller than the number of draws, you might want to consider reparameterizing the model instead, to, for instance, remove posterior correlations.

 Sampler Diagnostics